 I made my way, cautiously, toward the table.
 I greeted Maude and said hello to Chris and his wife.

 Before I could stand alone for too long or catch Lucy’s eye, I spotted Grace and re-introduced myself.
-She was a good friend of Noah, but didn’t remember meeting me the first time at Werner’s engagement party.
+She was a good friend of Burton, but didn’t remember meeting me the first time at Werner’s engagement party.
 She knew all about me.
 She also happened to be sitting next to Lucy.

 We got along surprisingly well.
 From what I’d heard about her, I didn’t think I’d be able to win her over.
 But we had a delightful conversation about having been to the same parties and never crossing paths.
 Inevitably, she asked how I knew all these people and I had to attribute it to Lucy and explain how much of an asshole I was to her with Lucy sitting a foot away.